POWER DOWN Memory Corruption

 Tom Catalino

-RE: POWER DOWN Memory Corruption - Added by John Mladenik about 14 years ago
+RE: POWER DOWN Memory Corruption - Added by John Mladenik over 14 years ago

 So do you think we need to put on our mother board a circuit to hold up the power and interrupt the OMAP to let it know power is going down?
 Or do you think that your read-only mount will be all that is needed?